World Court says it can rule on Guyana-Venezuela border dispute | Headlines

 - Venezuela Rb

-Judges at the International Court of Justice (ICJ) on Thursday ruled they had jurisdiction over a long-running border dispute between Guyana and Venezuela, which could determine which country has rights to offshore oil and gas fields.
-Guyana asked the ICJ, also known as the World Court, in 2018 to confirm that the border was laid down in an 1899 arbitration between Venezuela and the then-colony of British Guiana.
+Judges at the International Court of Justice (ICJ) on Thursday ruled they had jurisdiction over a long-running border dispute between Guyana and Venezuela, which could determine which country has rights to territory rich in oil and gas.
+Guyana in 2018 asked the ICJ, also known as the World Court, to confirm that the border was laid down in an 1899 arbitration between Venezuela and the then-colony of British Guiana.

 Venezuela, while boycotting much of the procedure, tried to stop the case from moving forward by arguing the United Kingdom should be involved as Guyana was a British colony in 1899, but judges rejected that reasoning and said they have jurisdiction.
 The court "by 14 votes to 1, rejects the preliminary objection raised by the Bolivarian Republic of Venezuela," said presiding judge Joan Donoghue, while reading the decision.

-The next step will be hearings on the merits of the case.
-A final ruling could be several years away.
-Venezuela does not want the ICJ to rule and instead insists on a bilateral negotiated solution to determine the course of the land border, which may ultimately determine which country has rights to certain offshore oil and gas fields.
+The next step is hearings on the merits of the case.
+A final ruling could be years away.
+Guyana's President Irfaan Ali welcomed the decision in a video statement quoted by local media, saying it means the court is moving forward with a final, binding determination.

+The decision marks the second time the court has rejected Venezuela's arguments, Ali said, adding he remains confident the court will help set up a "standing boundary" with Venezuela.
+Guyana is committed to a "peaceful resolution," he added.
+Venezuela does not want the ICJ to rule and instead insists on a bilateral negotiated solution to determine the land border, which may ultimately determine which country has rights to certain offshore oil and gas fields.

 Offshore oil discoveries in recent years have given Guyana, which has no history of oil production, the potential to become one of the largest producers in Latin America.
-The U.S. oil company Exxon Mobil Corp is in a consortium with Hess Corp and CNOOC Ltd of China that produces crude in Guyana’s offshore Stabroek block, part of which is located in waters claimed by Venezuela.
+A consortium of U.S. oil company Exxon Mobil Corp, Hess Corp and CNOOC Ltd of China produces crude in Guyana's offshore Stabroek block, part of which is located in waters claimed by Venezuela.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)